These two resources go beyond conventional citation counts and into social media and the web to create impact measures.

 This page of the guide considers sources of altmetrics data and explores further:

-Altmetrics are really alternative metrics, and there are a wealth of them!
+Altmetrics are really alternative metrics.
 They are good for tracking activity outside of academia, and for providing evidence of reach for outputs where no bibliometrics will be available.
 They are full of context and worth exploring for possible pathways to impact or evidence of engagement.
+Sources include:

 Some tools are available which monitor multiple sources for mentions of your research outputs.
 The set of sources that they monitor varies.
 A great example of one of these is ImpactStory: see their data sources.